 To provide context for the modeling analysis of the 2006 WSEC, data from other modeling studies and measured data was compared to the results for each building type.
-Figure 6 below shows this comparison, including modeled analysis of ASHRAE 90.1 2013, and benchmarking data from the City of Seattle in 2016.
+Figure 8 below shows this comparison, including modeled analysis of ASHRAE 90.1 2013, data from the Commercial Building Stock Assessment (CBSA), and benchmarking data from the City of Seattle in 2016.